 Junior rates are part of many Australian industrial awards.
 They mean that workers in many industries aged under 21 are paid less for doing the same job as someone slightly older.

 Junior rates are set in line with age.
-Typically, 18 year olds are paid 70% of the adult rate, at 19 they get 80% and at 20 the rate payable is 90% of the adult rate.
+Typically, 18 year olds are paid 70% of the adult rate, 19 year olds receive 80% and at 20 years old, the rate payable is 90% of the adult rate.

 In the retail sector thanks to strong campaigning by the SDA, 20 year old workers are now paid at the full 100% adult rate and that’s an excellent first step.